 Logging and privacy

-CyberGhost has a no-logs policy.
+CyberGhost has a strict no-logs policy.
 This does not mean they don’t collect any data whatsoever.
 They save some information about your user behavior.
 CyberGhost explains that this is to improve their services and level of anonymity.
 For instance, when you log in, CyberGhost remembers you’ve used their service that day.
 This information is anonymous and only saved for one day.
 They also keep track of how often you use their service per month.
 They count the number of days their subscriber uses their application every month.
 They might, for example, end up with the information that someone has used their application 25 out of 30 days.
 They won’t know who this someone is.
 Moreover, this information is wiped every month.

 On the subject of keeping these minimal logs, CyberGhost says the following: